Force over Distance: Chapter 42

 “Yes,” Riley admitted.

 “I’d like t’send the crew home.
 Ideally I’d tether the neural patterns of Dr. Franklin, Dr. Perry, and Ginn to liberated energy so they might have the choice to retake physical form or to continue as pure energy.
-I plan to fulfill one of the objectives of Destiny’s mission by interrogating the nature of the multiverse and transmitting the data back to Earth.”
+I plan to fulfill an objective of Destiny’s mission by interrogating the nature of the multiverse and transmitting the data back to Earth.”

 Young made no effort to hide his abject astonishment from Rush, allowing it to tear into the muted darkness of the scientist’s mind.
 The AI must be completely out of the picture at the moment.

-God, never in all his wildest dreams would he have thought Rush would just drop all that—
+God, never in his wildest dreams would he have thought Rush would just drop all that.

-Riley looked down, pulling at a blade of grass.
-“You’ve left quite a bit off that list, I think.”
+Riley looked down, tugging at a blade of grass.
+“You’ve left a lot off that list, I think.”

-“I admit,” Rush whispered, “navigation through uncharted territory is always difficult.
+“I admit,” Rush said, “navigation through uncharted territory is always difficult.
 One never knows what choices one might make in the moment.
-Even the self that makes those choices won’t be wholly continuous with my current consciousness.”
+Even the self that makes those choices won’t be continuous with my current consciousness.”

-“Passage from one brane to another will not be permitted,” Riley said.
+“Passage from one brane to another will not be permitted.”
+Riley broke a stalk of grass.
 “This leaves you in a bind.”

 “I know,” Riley replied.
 “It’s a real worry.”